oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

    To correct the problem, modify and reapply your model resources (ConfigMap and/or secrets), plus, if the introspector job has stopped retrying, you must also change your domain resource `domain.spec.introspectVersion` again.

- - If updating a domain resource YAML with `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` set to `CancelUpdate` and non-dynamic changes are detected, then the domain will enter a failed stated and the user must correct the models, shutdown and restart the entire domain, or use offline update instead.

 Sample domain resource YAML for an online update: